chianvern/code-sample/README.md

 - Ensured the credibility of RD results through thorough checks for manipulation around the cutoff and balance tests for covariates.

 #### Event Study
-- Conducted event studies to analyze the impact of significant events on economic variables, particularly in financial markets.
+- Conducted event studies to analyze the impact of significant events on economic variables.
-- Used methodologies to measure abnormal returns and assess the significance of event impacts over different time windows.

 #### Data Preparation
-- Executed comprehensive data cleaning processes, including handling missing values, outliers, and data normalization.
+- Executed comprehensive data cleaning and data transformation processes, including handling missing values, outliers, and data standardization.
-- Employed data transformation and feature engineering techniques to enhance the quality and predictive power of the models.